Aeral

 Aeral (contraction of AERonautica ALessandrina) is a defunct private Italian airline, which used ex-Alitalia Douglas DC-8s.

+History

-It was founded in March 1958 at Alessandria in southern Piedmont by Maria Luisa Bottanelli, and later moved its operational base at Milan Malpensa airport.
-The company initially concentrated on air taxi work using a fleet of Cessna 421 aircraft, but in 1978, the company's twentieth year of operations, a new activity was introduced, that of international charter freight transportation with a four-engined Douglas DC-8/54.
+It was founded in March 1958 at Alessandria in southern Piedmont by Maria Luisa Bottanelli.
+The company subsequently relocated its primary operational base to the Milan Malpensa airport.
+In its nascent years, it dedicated its operations to air taxi services, utilizing a fleet primarily composed of Cessna 421 aircraft.

+However, in 1978, marking the twentieth anniversary of its existence, Aeral introduced a new line of business: international charter freight transportation.
+To facilitate this expansion, the airline commissioned a four-engine Douglas DC-8/54 jet.
 A second aircraft of the type leased from Overseas National Airways, was introduced in December 1979.
-Cargo flights started on 17 February 1979.
-Facing financial difficulties, Aeral ceased all activity on August 31, 1980.
+Scheduled cargo flights officially commenced on 17 February 1979.

+Despite its strategic expansion into long-haul air services, Aeral faced financial difficulties.
+These economic challenges ultimately compelled the carrier to discontinue all flight operations, a cessation which became final on 31 August 1980.